Week 10 Mapbox Basemap

 Finally, we are ready to create our Javascript file, which is when we will finally be able to test our map and make sure it works.
 As above, create a new file and name it script.js.

 Before we put any scripting into it, let's make sure our HTML file knows where to look to find it the different scripts it will need.
-Again, we need to add two Javascript files: 1.
-One relative link to our own script.js file 2.
-One absolute link to the Mapbox GL JS script file.
+Again, we need to add two Javascript files:

-This will go in the <body>
+This will go in the <body> section of the index.html file.

 Here is the code which will link to the script: